PatrickKyei/exception/_posts/2023-08-03-i-used-120-days-to-learn-this.md

 tags: [lessons, adventure, experience]     # TAG names should always be lowercase
 ---

+Depending on your experience this may sound familiar or unfamiliar to you.

+In 2022 a pursued a project in completely new environment and lifestyle.
+Far from what I was accustomed to.

 > I spent 120 days away from everthing I know and I am familiar with, this is what I learnt.

 ### The Decision That Turned Everything Around